AbdelQA/AbdelQA/README.md

-- 👋 Hi, I’m Abdel Z.
+- 👋 Hi, I’m Abdel Zakaria
-- 👀 I’m interested in Test Automation (UI & API) and Quality Assurance Methodologies
+- 👀 I’m interested in Test Automation
-- 🌱 I’m currently adding Cypress, Selenium WebDriver and Playwright Automation Scenarios
+- 🌱 I’m currently adding automation to the Cypress and Selenium WebDriver repos and exploring Playwright (Microsoft backed automation tool)
-- 💞️ I’m looking to collaborate on Test Automation
+- 💞️ I’m looking to sharpen my automation skills with new and existing Test Automation Tools
-- 📫 How to reach me: via Github or LinkedIn
+- 📫 How to reach me: Github or LinkedIn https://www.linkedin.com/in/abdelzakaria/